|.||Why study hydrothermal plumes?|

 The worldwide ocean environment is impacted by fluxes of heat and chemicals from hydrothermal vents and the subsequent transport of these properties.
 Locating and mapping the distribution of hydrothermal plumes within near to mid-field distances from venting sources assists the geochemists optimize their efforts to study the evolution of dissolved and particulate components of vent emissions by helping them determine the best locations and depths to take water samples.
 Studying the distribution of plume tracers in the far field ocean has led to new insights in understanding patterns of circulation and mixing of the deep and intermediate waters of the Pacific Ocean.

-A major focus of the NOAA VENTS program, especially since the discovery of a "megaplume" in 1986, has been to monitor the mid-ocean ridges off the west coast of the United States for seismic activity that could signal a volcanic eruption in progress.
+A major focus of the NOAA EOI Program, especially since the discovery of a "megaplume" in 1986, has been to monitor the mid-ocean ridges off the west coast of the United States for seismic activity that could signal a volcanic eruption in progress.

 In addition to the 1986 event discovered by virtue of its event plume, there were three additional events between 1986 and 1998 that were detected first acoustically, then sampled during rapid response cruises and other regularly scheduled field work.